Mint: How To Grow Mint From Cuttings or Seeds (2022)

 Mint Plants Growing Needs

-- When to plant: Plant directly into the ground after the last frost.
+- When to plant: Plant cuttings directly into the ground after the last frost.

 - Soil: Fertile, well-draining soil, ideally with a pH of 6.0-7.0.

-- Fertilizing: Generally, fertilizer isn’t needed, but if you want even more vigorous growth, use basic plant food.
+- Fertilizing: Generally, mint doesn’t care if it has fertile soil or not, but if you want even more vigorous growth, use basic plant food or supplement with organic matter.

 - Spacing: Space plants 18-24 inches apart and plant them in containers if possible to keep them from spreading.
 If you want to add mint plants to your garden bed, you can even plant containers into the ground to prevent spreading.